brandf/ExoDrone/README.md

 ## What is an open source design?

 Just like open source software, drone frames can be built using the open source model.
 This means that the design is free to use (print/build/fly), can be forked/modified to suit your needs, and benifits from the collaboration of a community.
+As the electronics evolve, so will the Exo frame!

 # 3D Printing Instructions